 Irish Red and White Setter

-During the 1920's some dedicated Irishmen set about collecting Irish Red and White Setters whose pedigrees dated back to the late 1700's.
-By 1944 they had sufficient documented information to re-establish Irish Red and White Setters as a separate breed and form a Club.
-But it would take several more decades for the Irish Red and White Setter to become recognized on the world stage as a separate breed.
+But during the 1920's some dedicated Irishmen set about collecting Irish Red and White Setters whose pedigrees dated back to the late 1700's.
+By 1944 they had sufficient documented information to form a Club and re-establish Irish Red and White Setters as a separate breed.
+But it would take until December 1987 for the Irish Red and White Setter to arrive in Australia.

 Irish Setter 1872